Upper Lusatia: Bohemia

 Due to immigration from the west of the Elbe River, over time a separate Upper Lusatian nobility emerged.
 This nobility controlled the land on behalf of the king or the margraves and in return received the country as a fief.
 Unlike in neighbouring Bohemia, the nobles held no allodial titles, as the conquered Milceni Land as a whole belonged to the king.
 In 1241 the boundary between the possessions of the Meissen bishops and the Bohemian Crown in Upper Lusatia were agreed by contract.
+For centuries, from as early as the Middle Ages, trade flourished, and several important trade routes ran through Lusatia, connecting German states in the west, Poland in the east and Bohemia in the south.

 Between the death of King Wenceslaus I of Bohemia in 1253 and 1262, the Ascanian margraves of Brandenburg attained Budissin Land.
 Neither the exact date of the acquisition nor the legal form of ownership – feud, marriage or pledge rule – can be established with certainty.
 With the establishment of a Landvogt as deputy of the Ascanian ruler they created the most important office in Upper Lusatia.
 In principle, the powers of the burggraves and judges from Bohemians time were united in one hand and even expanded.
 The Landvogt was the country's highest official, he decided in feudal matters, presided in the supreme court and was military commander-in-chief.
 The Landvogts remained in power until after the Thirty Years' War, although the administrative practice changed frequently.

 During the reign of the House of Ascania the division of Upper Lusatia into the countries of Bautzen (Budissin) and Görlitz by Margrave Otto IV of Brandenburg in 1268 was the most important event.
 Although the autonomy of Görlitz Land ended in 1329 (shortly revived under Duke John of Görlitz between 1377 and 1396), it permanently divided the Upper Lusatian nobility and the municipal administration.
 In Görlitz Land henceforth own meetings nobility took place, which also remained the case after the reunification of the two countries.
 The town of Görlitz, centre of the eastern phalf, rapidly gained importance and became economically the strongest city of Upper Lusatia.

-After the extinction of the Ascanian dynasty in 1319, the princes of the neighboring territories, including King John of Bohemia from the mighty House of Luxembourg, claimed Upper Lusatia for themselves.
-The Bohemian king again received the western lands around Bautzen in 1319 from Emperor Louis the Bavarian; the eastern part of Görlitz, as a dowry, fell to Silesian duke Henry I of Jawor —with the exception of the area around Lauban.
-Nevertheless, in 1329 he had to cede Görlitz to the Bohemian king, retaining only Zittau.
+After the extinction of the Ascanian dynasty in 1319, the rulers of the neighboring territories, including King John of Bohemia from the mighty House of Luxembourg, claimed Upper Lusatia for themselves.
+The Bohemian king again received the western lands around Bautzen in 1319 from Emperor Louis the Bavarian.
+The eastern part with Görlitz, Zittau and Lubań passed to the Duchy of Jawor, the southwesternmost duchy of fragmented Piast-ruled Poland.
+In 1329 Duke Henry I of Jawor had to cede Görlitz to the Bohemian king, but retained the remaining towns.
 In the same year John incorporated the terra et civitas goerlic into the Bohemian Crown, which tied Upper Lusatia closely and permanently with the Kingdom of Bohemia, without affecting Upper Lusatias internal order.